Mike-j-t/Modules/README.md

         ArrayList<DBTable> tables = new ArrayList<>(
                 Arrays.asList(
                         usertable,
-                        propertytable
+                        propertiestable
                 )
         );

+        // Define some Indexes
+        // Index for the properties table on the info column sorted in
+        // dsecending order.
+        DBIndex propertiesinfo = new DBIndex("propertiesinfoindex",
+                propertiestable,
+                propertyinfo,
+                false,
+                false
+        );
+        // Index for the users table with name and desc columns sorted in
+        // ascending and descending order respectively.
+        ArrayList<DBColumn> usernamedesccolumns = new ArrayList<>(Arrays.asList(
+                username,userdesc
+        ));
+        ArrayList<Boolean> usernamedescsort = new ArrayList<>(Arrays.asList(
+                true,false
+        ));
+        DBIndex usernamedescindex = new DBIndex("usernamedescindex",
+                usertable,
+                usernamedesccolumns,
+                usernamedescsort,
+                false
+                );

+        // 3rd Index for the users table with dsec and name columns sorted
+        // in ascending and descending order respectively and where the
+        // index is to be unique.
+        DBIndex usersdescnameindex = new DBIndex("userdescnameindex",
+                usertable,
+                new ArrayList<>(
+                        Arrays.asList(
+                                userdesc,
+                                username
+                        )
+                ),
+                new ArrayList<>(
+                        Arrays.asList(
+                                true,
+                                false
+                        )
+                ),
+                true
+        );

+        // Prepare a list of the indexes for inclusion in the DBDatabase ArrayList<DBIndex> indexes = new ArrayList<>(
+                Arrays.asList(
+                        propertiesinfo,
+                        usernamedescindex,
+                        usersdescnameindex
+                ));

         //Finally construct the DBDatabase Object
-        DBDatabase baseschema = new DBDatabase(DBNAME,tables);
+        DBDatabase baseschema = new DBDatabase(DBNAME,tables,indexes);

-        //To use the baseschema to create the tables an SQLite database
+        //To use the baseschema to create the tables, an SQLite database
-        // will be required
+        // will be required.
         ShowCaseDBHelper dbhelper = new ShowCaseDBHelper(this,DBNAME,null,DBVERSION);
         SQLiteDatabase db = dbhelper.getWritableDatabase();

         // Alternative method of getting an SQLite Database not using a helper SQLiteDatabase db2 =  openOrCreateDatabase(
-                "anotherdatabase",
+                "anotherexampledatabase",
                 SQLiteDatabase.CREATE_IF_NECESSARY,
                 null
         );

         // Check for usability of baseschema
                 if (baseschema.isDBDatabaseUsable()) {
-                    // Build the Database Structures for both databases baseschema.actionDBBuildSQL(db);
+                    // Build the Database Structures for the two databases baseschema.actionDBBuildSQL(db);
                     baseschema.actionDBBuildSQL(db2);

-                    // Now Alter the database to apply any changes baseschema.actionDBAlterSQL(db);
+                    // Now Alter the database to apply any changes, if any baseschema.actionDBAlterSQL(db);
                     baseschema.actionDBAlterSQL(db2);
+                    // Typically Build followed by Alter would be run at the
+                    // start of the application, thus creating the database if
+                    // it doesn't exist and then altering it if any changes
+                    // have been made (e.g. adding a new DBColumn to a table).
                 }
     }